tableau/server-client-python/docs/api-ref.md

                  disable_subscriptions=False, subscribe_others_enabled=True, revision_history_enabled=False)
 ```

-The `SiteItem` class contains the members or attributes for the site resources on Tableau Server or Tableau Online.
-The `SiteItem` class defines the information you can request or query from Tableau Server or Tableau Online.
+The `SiteItem` class contains the members or attributes for the site resources on Tableau Server or Tableau Cloud.
+The `SiteItem` class defines the information you can request or query from Tableau Server or Tableau Cloud.
 The class members correspond to the attributes of a server request or response payload.

 **Attributes**